• 1000

 Economic outlook between uncertainty and confidence

-Despite the circumstances, the majority of CEOs continue to be confident: 80 percent of the CEOs surveyed in Germany express confidence in the development of the global economy over the next three years.
-With regard to Germany's development, 75 percent of the CEOs here express confidence.
+With regard to the development of the global economy over the next three years, 80 per cent of company bosses in Germany are confident.
+With regard to Germany's development, 75 per cent are confident.
 However, this is four percentage points less than in the CEO Outlook 2022.

 Challenges due to current framework conditions